zhbbz/z1/README.md

 I've setup Visual Studio Code (VSC) for C++ and Python dev, and installed VSC extensions of remote dev using MSL and CMake for multi-file C++ dev.

-I've refreshed my C++ knowledge and git knowledge.
+I've refreshed my C++ knowledge and Git knowledge.

 I'm doing all these things right now.